Updated: Feb 23

 Also, checkout our best ever Black Friday offer on our current course, Lifestyle Medicine for Clinicians: Course 1 here with a massive 30% off!

 It has been good to focus on this course while lockdown restrictions have been in place.
-It has meant more time sitting down though, and I suspect a lot of people have ended up sitting more, either because they are working more, or with dark nights drawing in and gyms and excercise classes of limits many of us just end up slipping into these bad habits.
+It has meant more time sitting down though, and I suspect a lot of people have ended up sitting more, either because they are working more, or with dark nights drawing in and gyms and exercise classes of limits many of us just end up slipping into these bad habits.
 So I've been reminding myself to get up and do some desk yoga, although I cant get used to standing while typing! ( yes I admit, am sitting down as I write this!)

 Speaking of which a great article in New Scientist this looked at how we sit July 20